marhoy/avgangstider/docs/api.rst

 Using the API in other projects
 -------------------------------

-Avgangstider requires at least Python 3.7.
-I recommend using `pyenv <https://github .com/pyenv/pyenv>`_ for installing and managing different Python versions.
+Avgangstider requires at least Python 3.10, and uses `uv <https://docs.astral.sh/uv/>`_ for dependency management.

 Avgangstider is available on PyPi, so inside the environment where you want Avgangstider, all you have to do is::